Persian Sabzi Polo Recipe (Green Herb Rice)

 Instructions

-- Wash and rinse the rice with cold water until the water runs clear.
-Soak the rice in 6 cups of cold water, add 4 tablespoons of salt, and set aside for a couple of hours.
+• Wash and rinse rice until the water is longer cloudy.
+Soak rice with ½ cup of salt in cold water for about 60 minutes.
 Drain but don’t rinse the rice.
-Make sure that you don’t use your hand or a utensil during this process, as basmati rice is very delicate and can easily break.
+Make sure that you don’t use your hand or a utensil during this process.
+Basmati rice is very delicate and can easily break.

-- In a large bowl, mix all the fresh herbs and garlic together, and keep aside.
+• In large bowl mix all the fresh herbs and garlic together.

-- Then add one-third of the parboiled rice to create the first layer; top that with half of the fresh herb mixture and dried dill.
-Repeat with another layer of the parboiled rice and the remaining fresh herb mixture and dried dill.
-Cover this with the remaining parboiled rice.
+• Begin to layer the pot with one-third of the parboiled rice, followed by a layer of half of the mixed fresh herbs and dry dill.
+Repeat the steps with another layer of one-third the par-boiled rice and the rest of the fresh herb and dry dill.
+Final layer should be the balance of the parboiled rice.
 Make three holes in the layers of the rice with the handle of a spatula or wooden spoon.

-- In a small cup, mix half a cup of hot water with 3 tablespoons of butter and a pinch of saffron, and sprinkle the mixture over the rice dish.
-Once the rice starts to steam, wrap the pot lid with a kitchen towel, lower the heat, and cook for about 45–50 minutes.
-The towel absorbs the excess condensed liquid and allows the rice to become fluffy.
+• In a small cup mix a quarter cup of hot water with 2 tablespoons of oil and a pinch of saffron.
+Once the rice starts to steam slowly sprinkle the mixture of the rice, then reduce the heat to low, wrap the pot lid with a towel (this absorb all the excess condensed liquid and allows the rice to become fluffy), and cook for about 45 to 50 minutes.

 Did you make this recipe?